RSS/Atom feed Twitter

 Given that he's (1) made something that works already and (2) is now getting funded to continue that work, I'd say this is much more than a "promise".

-unhammer member for over 14 years unhammer 25 comments rated this topic with 5/5
+unhammer member for about 15 years unhammer 25 comments rated this topic with 5/5

 @billn: single window mode is there already! just download the newest beta, it works fine :-) (I'm assuming single _window_, not screen, mode was what you meant …)